fqnchina/CEILNet/README.md

 CEILNet
 =======

 This is the implementation of ICCV 2017 paper *"A Generic Deep Architecture for Single Image Reflection Removal and Image Smoothing"* by Qingnan Fan  *et al.*.

+Check my [homepage](<https://fqnchina.github.io/homepage/>) for the paper, supplemental material and the other info.

 Guess which is real and which is synthetic?
 ![teaser](iccv17_poster_template-teaser.png "sample")